adbar/simplemma/README.md

 Dependencies](https://universaldependencies.org/) treebanks on single word tokens (including some contractions but not merged prepositions), they describe to what extent simplemma can accurately map tokens to their lemma form.
+For each language the figure is the accuracy on its best-performing general-purpose treebank (parallel, spoken, learner, historical and other narrow-domain treebanks are excluded).
+The Dutch (`nl`) figure excludes gold lemmas that are underscore-joined compounds (e.g. `klooster_orde`), a UD-Alpino annotation convention that simplemma's single-token output cannot match; without that exclusion it is ≈0.88.
 See the `training/` folder of the code repository for more information.

 This library is particularly relevant as regards the lemmatization of less frequent words.
 Its performance in this case is only incidentally